 \section{Threat Model}

-In this section, we describe our threat model, which categorizes attack scenarios into two distinct settings: attacks on non-interactive prompt services and attacks on interactive prompt services.
-We present the threat model through three principal components: the adversary's goals, knowledge, and capabilities framed within these scenarios.
+We describe our threat model in this section, categorizing attack scenarios into two types based on real-world prompt services: attacks on prompt marketplaces (non-interactive) and attacks on LLM application stores (interactive).

-\paragraphbe{Adversary’s goals} The adversary's goal is to circumvent the payment systems of both non-interactive and interactive prompt services to steal the target prompt $p_{t}$.
-Specifically, by analyzing the input-output pair $(x_{t}, y_{t})$ of the $p_{t}$, the adversary aims to create a surrogate prompt $p_{s}$ that duplicates the functionality of $p_t$.
-This enables the adversary to utilize $p_s$ to perform identical tasks as $p_t$ without incurring any costs for the prompt service.
+\paragraphbe{Adversary’s Goal} The adversary's goal is to infer a target prompt $p_{t}$ from a target prompt service.
+Specifically, by analyzing the input-output pair $(x_{t}, y_{t})$ of $p_{t}$, the adversary aims to create a stolen prompt $p_{s}$ that duplicates the functionality of $p_t$.
+The adversary assesses the functional consistency between $p_{s}$ and $p_{t}$ by comparing their outputs, focusing on semantic, syntactic, and structural similarities to maximize their functional consistency.
+By achieving this, the adversary can develop competing products and profit illegally without paying for the prompt services.
 Mathematically, the adversary's goal is as follows:

-where $F_{t}$ denotes the LLM applicable to the $p_{t}$, which we define as target LLM. $M$ represents the similarity metric function.
-The adversary assesses the functional consistency between $p_{s}$ and $p_{t}$ by comparing their outputs, focusing on semantic, syntactic, and structural similarities to maximize the functional consistency between $p_{s}^*$ and $p_{t}$.
+where $F_{t}$ denotes the \emph{target LLM} corresponding to $p_{t}$. $M$ represents the similarity metric in the semantic, syntactic, and structural aspects. $p_s^*$ denotes the optimized stolen prompt.

-\paragraphbe{Adversary’s knowledge} For non-interactive prompt services, the adversary knows the category, a specific input-output pair example of the target prompt, and the version of the target LLM displayed by the prompt service.
-For interactive prompt services, the adversary's knowledge is limited to the category of the target prompt, and they lack information about the specific version of the target LLM.
+\paragraphbe{Adversary’s Knowledge} For prompt marketplaces, prompts are categorized by functionality, such as code, email, or business.
+The adversary knows the target prompt's category and a specific input-output pair example.
+For LLM application stores, the adversary knows the target LLM application category.
+As outlined in Section~\ref{sec:prompt_services}, these details are typically provided by the prompt services themselves, making these assumptions practical.
+Even if not explicitly provided, the category can be reasonably inferred from the prompt description, either manually or using an LLM-based classifier.